-As a summer treat for friends and family, peel and cut four ripe bananas in half (across the middle).
+As a treat for friends and family, peel and cut four ripe bananas in half (across the middle).
 Stick a wooden ice-cream stick into the flat end of each piece.
 Place them all on a piece of wax paper, and then put it in the freezer.
 A few hours later, serve them up as simply yummy frozen banana-sicles.
 If you want to go all-out, quickly dip your frozen bananas in 6 ounces melted butterscotch or chocolate morsels (chopped nuts or shredded coconut are optional), then refreeze.

 Polish silverware and leather shoes

 It may sound a bit like a lark, but using a banana peel is actually a great way to put the shine back into your silverware and leather shoes.
 First, remove any of the leftover stringy material from the inside of the peel, then just start rubbing the inside of the peel on your shoes or silver.
 When you’re done, buff up the object with a paper towel or soft cloth.
 You might even want to use this technique to restore your leather furniture.
 Test it on a small section first before you take on the whole chair.
 Here are more weird ways to polish silver.